Luis Flores (Mexican footballer)

 Luis Enrique Flores Ocaranza (/es/; born 18 July 1961) is a Mexican former professional footballer who played as a striker for Mexico at the 1986 FIFA World Cup.

 Club career

-Flores debuted with Club Universidad Nacional in the 1879–80 season.
+Flores debuted with Pumas UNAM in the 1879–80 season.
 In 1980–81 he was part of the squad that won the league championship.
 In 1985, he joined Spanish team Sporting Gijón.
 He made a total of 32 appearances and 10 goals with the Spanish team.
-The following season, he came back to Mexico with UNAM Pumas, but later was signed again by a new Spanish team Valencia CF. He had a successful season with Valencia appearing 36 times and scoring six goals.
+The following season, he came back to Mexico with Pumas UNAM, but later was signed again by a new Spanish team Valencia CF. He had a successful season with Valencia appearing 36 times and scoring six goals.
 He later came back to Mexico with the European experience to play with clubs such as Cruz Azul, Atlas, and Guadalajara.

 He was at Sporting while Luis Enrique was in its youth categories, and his nickname Lucho was also given to the player.

 Coaching career

-Flores has been the manager of Pumas, C.D.
+Flores has been the manager of Pumas UNAM, C.D.
 Veracruz, Atlético Celaya and Necaxa.